German governing coalition: History

 In Germany, coalitions rarely consist of more than two parties (CDU and CSU, two allies which on the federal level always form the CDU/CSU caucus, count as a single party).
 Starting in the 2010s, coalitions at the state level increasingly have included three parties, often the FDP, Greens, and one of the major parties, or "red-red-green" coalitions of the SPD, the Left, and the Greens.
 As of 2017, the Greens have joined governments on the state level in ten coalitions in seven various combinations.

 The Danish and Frisian minorities of Schleswig-Holstein have their own ethnic party, called the South Schleswig Voters' Association (SSW).
-In state politics, a coalition between the SPD, Greens, and SSW, is called the Danish traffic light coalition, or Gambia coalition because these parties' colors (including the SSW's dark blue) match the flag of the Gambia.
+In state politics, a coalition between the SPD, Greens, and SSW, is called the coastal coalition, or Gambia coalition because these parties' colors (including the SSW's dark blue) match the flag of the Gambia.
 Such a coalition was in power between 2012 and 2017 under minister president Torsten Albig.
 In December 2021, following the 2021 German federal election held on 26 September, a traffic light coalition (SPD, FDP, and Greens) led by Olaf Scholz took power in Germany, the first time a three-party coalition had formed at the federal level.